 The performance balance depends on the speed and number of CPU cores you have vs the speed and number of GPUs you have.

-With slow/old GPUs and/or fast/modern CPUs with many cores, it might make more sense to let the CPU do PME calculation, with the GPUs focused on the calculation of the NB.
+With slow/old GPUs and/or fast/modern CPUs with many cores, it might make more sense to let the CPU do PME calculation, with the GPUs focused on the nonbonded calculation.

 With fast/modern GPUs and/or slow/old CPUs with few cores, it generally helps to have the GPU do PME.

-The only way to know for sure what alternative is best for your machine is to test and check performance.
+The only way to know for sure which alternative is best for your machine is to test and check performance.

-In order for CPU cores and GPU(s) to execute concurrently, tasks are launched and executed asynchronously on the GPU(s) while the CPU cores execute non-offloaded force computation (like long-range PME electrostatics).
-Asynchronous task launches are handled by GPU device driver and require CPU involvement.
-Therefore, the work of scheduling GPU tasks will incur an overhead that can in some cases significantly delay or interfere with the CPU execution.
+In order for CPU cores and GPU(s) to execute concurrently, tasks are launched and executed asynchronously on the GPU(s) while the CPU cores execute non-offloaded force computation (like computing bonded forces or free energy computation).
+Asynchronous task launches are handled by the GPU device driver and require CPU involvement.
+Therefore, scheduling GPU tasks requires CPU resources that can compete with other CPU tasks and cause interference that could lead to slowdown.

 Delays in CPU execution are caused by the latency of launching GPU tasks,